 Judicial acts of the AIFC Court are enforced in accordance with conditions of bilateral and multilateral treaties between Kazakhstan and other countries.
 Kazakhstan has treaties on legal assistance in civil matters mainly with the countries located in the post-Soviet territory and with Turkey, China, Vietnam, India, Pakistan, Mongolia, United Arab Emirates, and Democratic People's Republic of Korea.
 However, the issue of enforceability of the AIFC Court's judgment in these countries should be evaluated subject to conditions of each such treaty.
-Certain bilateral legal assistance treaties understand that a "judgment" means any judgment issued by competent courts of the contracting parties.
+Certain bilateral legal assistance treaties understand that a "judgment" means any judgment issued by competent courts of the contracting parties5.
 At the same time, the Minsk Convention and the Chisinau Convention, which major part of the post-Soviet countries are the parties to, provide for recognition and enforcement of judgments of justice institutions.
-In light of the fact that the AIFC Court is not a justice institution of Kazakhstan, the issue of enforcement of the AIFC Court's judgments in the territories of the member states to the above international conventions may be disputable.
+In light of the fact that the AIFC Court's judgments in the territories of the member states to the above international conventions may be disputable.